nickkeller21/Bootcamp-Homework/HW4/HeroesOfPymoli/README.md

 # Heros of Pymoli
 ## Trends witnessed
 1. The majority of gamers playing Pymoli are Male
-2. *Emphasize*Oathbreaker, Last Hope of the Breaking Storm_emphasize_
+2. *Oathbreaker, Last Hope of the Breaking Storm* is the most purchased game
-3.
+3. The majority of gamers are aged 20-24.
+You would think it'd be 12